rduplain/memo/startups-for-people-with-problems.md

 ## #2: Make sure it is a business that you want to run.

 Very often, people are excited about ideas.
 What if we had this?
 What if we could do that?
-Make sure the idea driving your startup is a business that you actually want to run, because _you are going to be the one running it_.
+The world would be a better place if your idea were reality, after all, so you might think that there are people or companies who are just waiting to hear it so that you can hand it off and they will run the business for you.
+If you are serious about an idea and want to create a startup, make sure that startup is a business that you actually want to run, because _you are going to be the one running it_.

 Keep exploring business models until you have a business that you want to run.